Clemonde History, Family Crest & Coats of Arms

 There is a record of a grant of these lands to Geoffrey Clement made at Westminster by Edward 1 on the 10th February 1290.
-There has also long been a family of this name in Oxfordshire, where record of the Templars show William and Richard Clement in 1153, and Robertus Clemens in 1155.
+There has also long been a family of this name in Oxfordshire, where record of the Knights Templar show William and Richard Clement in 1153, and Robertus Clemens in 1155.

 Early History of the Clemonde family

 This web page shows only a small excerpt of our Clemonde research.
 Another 166 words (12 lines of text) covering the years 1162, 1210, 1233, 1273, 1379, 1489, 1685, 1742, 1258, 1594, 1660, 1660, 1508, 1570, 1508, 1572, 1626, 1797 and are included under the topic Early Clemonde History in all our PDF Extended History products and printed products wherever possible.

 Clemonde Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Clemonde has been recorded under many different variations, including Clements, Clement, Clemens, Climer and others.

 Early Notables of the Clemonde family (pre 1700)

 Outstanding amongst the family at this time was Clement of Dunblane (d.
-1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and...
-Another 31 words (2 lines of text) are included under the topic Early Clemonde Notables in all our PDF Extended History products and printed products wherever possible.
+1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and Gregory Clement (1594-1660), an English Member of Parliament (MP) and one of the regicides of King Charles I, he was hanged, drawn and quartered at Charing Cross on 17 October 1660.

+Another 74 words (5 lines of text) are included under the topic Early Clemonde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clemonde family to Ireland

 Some of the Clemonde family moved to Ireland, but this topic is not covered in this excerpt.

 Another 123 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clemonde family